Frequently Asked Questions (FAQs)

 Seafood consumers - Who are in a position to make choices, and whose demand can shape what fishermen set out to catch.

 Know your fish recommendations were made keeping in mind these nuances of choices.
-You can read more about our recommendations and how they're created on Recommendations Explained.
+You can read more about our recommendations and how they're created on Calendar Explained.

 Is it okay to eat farmed prawns?

 The main problem with eating wild-caught prawns is that they are caught by a very destructive method known as trawling.
 Along with the prawns, trawling also catches all sorts of other fish and marine life which do not have any market value, and in a way, they are the collateral damage of trawling.
 In addition, trawling destroys seafloor habitats.

 In such a situation, farmed prawns look like a good alternative.
 If we can eat prawns which do not depend on trawl catch then there would be nothing like it!
 UNFORTUNATELY, most of the farmed prawns available in the market today are fed fishmeal, which is a minced mixture of the non-target fish that get caught along with wild prawns while trawling.
 Moral of the story?
 Till such a time that a substantial amount of the aquaculture industry shifts from depending on wild-caught fishmeal to something which is more sustainable, eating farmed prawns only aggravates the problems with the fisheries industry and overfishing.